lunarmodules/Penlight/docs_topics/01-introduction.md

     return M

-If you were to accidently type `mymod.Answer()`, then you would get a runtime
+If you were to accidentally type `mymod.Answer()`, then you would get a runtime
 error: "variable 'Answer' is not declared in 'mymod'".

 This can be applied to existing modules.
 You may desire to have the same level